Geographic Information Systems

 Additional requirements imposed by the Department of Geography include:

-• Statement of professional experience and goals including documentation of a minimum two years of professional experience, preferably (but not necessarily) related to geographic information technologies.
-A résumé may be attached as a supplement, but the statement itself should be an essay (two to three pages) that demonstrates the applicant's verbal communication skills;
+• Statement of professional experience and goals.
+A résumé should be attached as a supplement, but the statement itself should be an essay (two to three pages) that demonstrates the applicant's written communication skills and clarifies the applicant’s objectives in completing the degree program;

-• Three letters of recommendation that attest to the applicant's readiness for graduate study and that he or she has the requisite minimum of two years of professional experience;
+• Two letters of recommendation that attest to the applicant's readiness for graduate study;

-• Official transcripts from all post-secondary institution attended, including the institution that conferred the applicant's baccalaureate degree (and any graduate degrees, if applicable).
+• Official transcripts from all post-secondary institutions attended, including the institution that conferred the applicant's baccalaureate degree (and any graduate degrees, if applicable);

 Credits earned at other institutions but not used to earn a degree may be applied toward the requirements for a graduate degree, subject to restrictions outlined in GCAC-309 Transfer Credit.